-- Create a budget for the event and have your treasurer keep track of all the monetary transactions. - Prominently advertise the percentage of event profits that go towards conservation. - o If all profits are to be donated, advertise 100% of profits benefit the cause. - o If some profits are being retained to help with chapter funding, advertise that the majority of profits will benefit the cause. - Event holders can cover expenses for events by charging a set fee/cover for attendees.
-On top of the fee to cover expenses, you can then build in a flat donation (preferred). - Decide if you want to package a deal for your event. - o Ex: One fee that covers the cost of the event, raffle, meal, and t-shirt. - If interested in having a t-shirt and/or other merchandise for an event, find local talent to volunteer to do the artwork.
-T-shirts and other merchandise can be considered free advertising and education. - Silent Auctions, raffles or sale of merchandise can generate income for the event. - After the event, review finances, send thank yous, and make recommendations for future events.
+- Create a budget for the event and have your treasurer keep track of all the monetary transactions. - Prominently advertise the percentage of event profits that go towards conservation. - If all profits are to be donated, advertise 100% of profits to benefit the cause. - If some profits are being retained to help with chapter funding, advertise that the majority of profits will benefit the cause. - Event holders can cover expenses for events by charging a set fee/cover for attendees.
+On top of the fee to cover expenses, you can then build in a flat donation (preferred). - Decide if you want to package a deal for your event. - o Ex: One fee that covers the cost of the event, raffle, meal, and t-shirt. - After the event, review finances, send thank yous, and make recommendations for future events.